 She began her career at Marvel in the movie Avengers: Age of Ultron when she was cast as witchy Wanda in 2015.
 She was initially introduced as a villain in the franchise.

 The character went through one of the biggest developments in the franchise.
-Certainly became a heroine, lost her(Wanda) brother in the battle, fell in love with a sophisticated robot with a ruby in his forehead, and lost him too.
+Certainly became a heroine, lost her(Wanda) brother in the battle, fell in love with a sophisticated robot with a ruby on his forehead, and lost him too.

-Elizabeth gave her best in the series wandavision where certainly everyone appreciated her acting skills and the way she looked even more gorgeous in her 50s, 60s, 70s, 80s costumes.
+Elizabeth gave her best in the series wandavision where certainly everyone appreciated her acting skills and the way she looked even more gorgeous in her 50s, 60s, 70s, and 80s costumes.